YaccConstructor/RedisGraph/docs/CFPQ.md

 ![Company hierarchy](/docs/images/cfpq_example.dot.svg "The hierarchy of the company")

-Suppose one want to find all employers who have the same position in the company, but have different salaries.
+Suppose one wants to find all employers who have the same position in the company but have different salaries.
 To do it one can use the following Cypher query.

 ```
 PATH PATTERN OnSamePosition  = ()-/ :boss> [~OnSamePosition | ()] <:boss /-()